vodquang96/django-anymail/docs/contributing.rst

         $ python runtests.py tests.test_mailgun_backend tests.test_mailgun_webhooks

 Or to test against multiple versions of Python and Django all at once, use :pypi:`tox`.
-You'll need at least Python 2.7 and Python 3.6 available.
-(If your system doesn't come with those, `pyenv`_ is a helpful way to install and manage multiple Python versions.)
+You'll need some version of Python 3 available.
+(If your system doesn't come with that, `pyenv`_ is a helpful way to install and manage multiple Python versions.)

     .. code-block:: console

         $ pip install tox  # (if you haven't already)
-        $ tox -e django21-py36-all,django111-py27-all,lint  # test recommended environments
+        $ tox -e django31-py38-all,django20-py35-all,lint  # test recommended environments

         ## you can also run just some test cases, e.g.:
-        $ tox -e django21-py36-all,django111-py27-all tests.test_mailgun_backend tests.test_utils
+        $ tox -e django31-py38-all,django20-py35-all tests.test_mailgun_backend tests.test_utils

         ## to test more Python/Django versions:
         $ tox --parallel auto  # ALL 20+ envs! (in parallel if possible)